 Tenryuji is the largest temple in Arashiyama and a UNESCO World Heritage Site.
 The temple was founded in 1339 and is ranked as one of Kyoto’s top 5 Zen temples.
 And it’s easy to see why.
 Apart from the impressive temple, the gardens and numerous walking paths are beyond spectacular.

 Work on spending at least 2 hours here, as the gardens are sublime.
 Be sure to also duck into the temple before making your way along the little winding paths through the gardens.
 If you’d like to take a breather or admire the natural scenery, there are many resting stops along the way.

 Opening hours: 8:30 – 17:30 (Oct – Mar: 8:30 – 17:00)

 Entrance fee: ¥500

-Alternatively, you could reach Arashiyama by bus from Kyoto Station.
-Take Kyoto City Bus #28 and get off at the Arashiyama-Tenryuji-mae stop.
-The bus ride takes approximately 1 hour and costs ¥230 for a single journey.
+Alternatively, you could also reach Arashiyama by bus from Kyoto Station.
+Simply take Kyoto City Bus #28 and get off at the Arashiyama-Tenryuji-mae stop.
+The bus ride takes about 1 hour and costs ¥230 for a single journey.

 Have you visited Arashiyama yet?
 What travel tips do you have for fellow travelers planning an Arashiyama itinerary?
 Let us know in the comments below.